SmallSatGasTeam/GASBUS/README.md

 - [ ] Redo visual functions for tasks
 - [x] Rename timeSensitivity to expirationTime
 - [ ] Add more debug logs
+- [ ] Ability to add task with expirationTime expressed as delta from scheduledRunTime (can be implemented as extra optional parameter)
+- [ ] Set up task parameters

 Plugin